AmaruSimonAgueroJimenez/Control-Prenatal/README.md

 # Introduction

-This document corresponds to a descriptive study with secondary data on the access to prenatal care in various health establishments in the San Bernardo municipality, in the Metropolitan Region of Chile.
-The databases are available by clicking on the link:
+This document corresponds to a descriptive study with secondary data on access to prenatal care in various health establishments in San Bernardo municipality in the Metropolitan Region of Chile.
+The data were made available by clicking on the link:

 [Resumen de datos estadísticos mensuales (REM)](https://deis.minsal.cl/#datosabiertos)